 Virtual Photoshoots in the Time of Social Distance

 by Maddy Wiener

-The constant demand for visual content in our time of social distancing has pushed these photographers to work in new and unconventional ways.
+The constant demand for visual content in our time of social distancing has pushed these photographers to work in new ways.

 For many photographers, work came to a halt at the beginning of the pandemic.
 Unable to physically be in the same room as their subjects, they shifted their approach, producing and taking pictures remotely.
 With limited ways to get new content, publications and even bands are requesting photo shoots via FaceTime and Zoom.

 The following photographers have inspired us over the past few months using a range of technology and methods including apps and FaceTime's photo feature.

 Their work includes brand photography, feature stories for The New York Times and The Guardian, and thoughtful personal projects meditating on social distance.

 Josh-Taylor At His Grandmother’s Home In The Bronx. © Annie Tritt for their New York Times story "How Gig Workers Are Weathering the Virus Shutdown"